haseebshaik00/webCB/README.md

 19) Object is also an function
 20) In js we always pass values, and for non primitive the values is the reference
 21) let and const are 2 new keywords in ecmascript
-22) const doesnt make the entire variable immutable but does the not allows assignment permissions
+22) const doesnt make the entire variable immutable but does the not allows assignment permissions and const also has block scope
-23) const also has block scope
+23)
 24)